What Is Life Like in Toronto Compared to Montreal for Iranians and Middle Easterners?

 Need Help Deciding?

 This isn't a simple decision, especially when immigration status is involved.
-Your specific situation — your immigration pathway, career field, language abilities, and family size — all factor in.
+Your specific situation, including your immigration pathway, career field, language abilities, and family size, all factor in.
+There is no one-size-fits-all answer, and getting it wrong can create real problems for your immigration timeline.

 Go Far Global works with Iranian and Middle Eastern immigrants navigating exactly these kinds of decisions.
 We can review your immigration status, assess how a move affects your timeline, and help you plan the right approach.